vasilakisfil/Introspected-REST/README.md

 ```
 Of course, the MicroType spec would specify how the client should parse and determine
 the pagination links from this introspective content.
+In that way, we don't treat the clients as stupid but smart enough to understand
+what they need to do on their part to get what they want.

 Which is the best solution?
 It depends, and that's why we should embrace MicroTypes.
 The `Link` header-based solution is representation-agnostic and could benefit some clients